 Risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant.
-Expected volatilities are determined based on historical volatilities of the stock prices of the Company.
-Expected life represents the periods that the Company's share-based awards are expected to be outstanding and was determined based on historical experience regarding similar awards, giving consideration to the contractual term of the share based awards.
+Prior to 2008, expected volatilities were calculated based on historical volatilities of the stock prices of companies similar to the Company, when the Company did not have sufficient historical data as a public company to determine reasonable estimates.
+Starting in 2008, expected volatilities are determined based on historical volatilities of the stock prices of the Company.
+Expected life represents the periods that the Company's share- based awards are expected to be outstanding and was determined based on historical experience regarding similar awards, giving consideration to the contractual term of the share based awards.
 The dividend yield is zero as the Company has never declared or paid dividends on the ordinary shares or other securities and does not anticipate paying dividends in the foreseeable future.